Link to Content Area

 Picture of the Supreme Administrative Court

-The Supreme Administrative Court, located in Taipei City, is responsible for adjudicating appeals or interlocutory appeals arising from ordinary litigation proceedings and urban planning review proceedings within the jurisdiction of high administrative litigation divisions.
-Furthermore, to ensure the consistency of court legal opinions, it can also hear the matters of the ordinary litigation proceedings, small claims proceedings, and traffic adjudication litigation proceedings of appeals or interlocutory appeals, which are transferred from the high administrative litigation divisions.
+The Supreme Administrative Court, located in Taipei City, is responsible for appeals or interlocutory appeals against court decisions in ordinary litigation proceedings and urban planning review proceedings from the high administrative litigation divisions.
+Furthermore, when deemed necessary, it also handles appeals or interlocutory appeals in ordinary litigation proceedings, small claims proceedings, and traffic adjudication litigation proceedings, transferred from the high administrative litigation divisions, to ensure the consistency of court decisions.

 (III) The Intellectual Property and Commercial Court

-Intellectual property rights are international, rapid, technical and professional.
-In order to protect intellectual property right, especially on July 1, 2008, the Intellectual Property Court was set up on 3F, No. 7, Sec.
+Intellectual property rights are characterized by internationality, rapidity, technicality and professionalism.
+To protect intellectual property rights, the Intellectual Property Court was established on July 1, 2008, located on the 3rd Floor, No. 7, Sec.
 2, Xianmin Blvd., Banqiao Dist., New Taipei City.
-It is responsible for hearing relevant intellectual property cases.
+This court is specifically designated to handle intellectual property cases and relevant matters.

-The Intellectual Property Court is a professional court that hears civil, criminal and administrative litigations.
-According to Article 3 of Intellectual Property Court Organization Act, the Intellectual Property Court deals with matters over first instance and second instance civil actions, second instance criminal actions, first instance administrative actions, and compulsory enforcement for the protection of intellectual property rights and interests, and other cases prescribed by law or determined by the Judicial Yuan to be within the jurisdiction of the Intellectual Property Court.
-Its level is positioned at the high court level; the corresponding Prosecutors Office is the Intellectual Property Branch of the High Prosecutors Office.
+The Intellectual Property and Commercial Court is a professional court that hears civil, criminal, administrative and commercial cases arising from this category.
+According to Article 3 of the Intellectual Property and Commercial Court Organization Act, it handles the following matters concerning intellectual property rights: first and second instance of civil cases, second instance of criminal cases, first instance of criminal cases under the Trade Secret Act and the National Security Act, and first instance of administrative cases and compulsory enforcement matters.
+Besides, it is also responsible for the commercial cases under the Commercial Case Adjudication Act, as well as other cases prescribed by law or determined by the Judicial Yuan to be within the jurisdiction of the Intellectual Property and Commercial Court.
+It is positioned at the high court level; its corresponding Prosecutors Office is the Intellectual Property Branch of the High Prosecutors Office.

 Picture of Taiwan Kaoshiung Juvenile and Family Court

-Taiwan (R.O.C.) established the Taiwan Kaohsiung Juvenile and Family Court on June 1, 2012 (The rest areas do not have juvenile and family court, therefore the cases were heard by the juvenile and family departments in district court).
-The division-chief judge and judges of the juvenile and family courts (departments) shall be professionally trained and appointed by Judicial Yuan.
-There also set professionals such as juvenile investigation officer, juvenile probation officer, family matters investigation officer, psychology technologist, psychology counselor, etc.
+Taiwan (R.O.C.) established the Taiwan Kaohsiung Juvenile and Family Court on June 1, 2012 (as other cities do not have such a court, the cases are heard by the juvenile and family divisions in district courts).
+The division chief judges and the judges of the juvenile and family court (or divisions) shall receive professional training and be appointed by the Judicial Yuan.
+Such a court or a division is also staffed with investigation officers for juvenile affairs, protection officers for juvenile affairs, investigation officers for family affairs, psychological test specialists and psychological counselors.

-Since August 15, 2023, the district court administrative litigation divisions were abolished.
-Instead, the “District Administrative Litigation Division” and the “High Administrative Litigation Division” were established within the High Administrative Court, maintaining a “three-level and two-instance“ structure.
-The term "three-level" refers to the Administrative Court system, which includes the Supreme Administrative Court, the High Administrative Court's High Administrative Litigation Divisions, and the High Administrative Court's District Administrative Litigation Divisions.
-The term "two-instance" means that first-instance cases heard by the High Administrative Court's Local Administrative Litigation Divisions are reviewed by the High Administrative Litigation Divisions, which serve as both the second-instance court and the court of final appeal.
-Similarly, first-instance cases heard by the High Administrative Court's High Administrative Litigation Divisions are reviewed by the Supreme Administrative Court, which also acts as the second-instance court and the court of final appeal.
+As for the administrative litigation, the cases are handled by the administrative courts.
+Since August 15, 2023, the district court administrative litigation divisions were removed.
+Instead, the “District Administrative Litigation Divisions” and the “High Administrative Litigation Divisions” were established within the High Administrative Courts, while the “three-level and two-instance” structure remains.
+The term “three-level” refers to the Administrative Court system, which includes the Supreme Administrative Court, the High Administrative Court's High Administrative Litigation Divisions, and the High Administrative Court's District Administrative Litigation Divisions.
+The term "two-instance" means that first-instance cases heard by the High Administrative Court's District Administrative Litigation Divisions are reviewed by the High Administrative Litigation Divisions, which serve as both the second-instance court and the court of final appeal.
+Similarly, the first-instance cases heard by the High Administrative Court's High Administrative Litigation Divisions are reviewed by the Supreme Administrative Court, which also acts as the second-instance court and the court of final appeal.

 • Release Date : 2019-11-06